pgtipping/Synthalyst/memory-bank/progress.md

 - Provide fallback UI states when data is missing or loading
 - Use conditional rendering for UI elements that depend on asynchronously loaded data
 - Implement null checks and default values to prevent "Cannot read properties of undefined" errors
+- Hide the main site header on admin pages for a cleaner interface
+- Use a sidebar-only navigation approach for desktop admin pages
+- Implement a mobile-only top bar with essential controls for smaller screens

 ## What Works (March 17, 2025)